Skip to main content

 • Kelsen, Quietism, and the Rule of Recognition, (Matthew D. Adler & Kenneth E. Himma eds., Oxford U. Press 2009) (essay).
 SSRN.

-• Two Fallacies about Copyrighting Factual Compilations, (Robert Brauneis ed., Edward Elgar Press 2009) (essay).
+• Two Fallacies about Copyrighting Factual Compilations, in Intellectual Property Protection of Fact-Based Works: Copyright and Its Alternatives (Robert Brauneis ed., Edward Elgar Press 2009).
 SSRN.

 • Does Dworkin Commit Dworkin's Fallacy?, 28 Oxford J. Legal Stud.
 33 (2008).
 Online.